top of page

 7. PART B DEDUCTIBLE

-This is a significant benefit, covering your deductible for any Medicare-approved Part B service.
-Basically, with this deductible covered, you can go to the doctor without any up-front cost.
+This is a significant benefit that covers your deductible for any Medicare-approved Part B service.
+With this deductible covered, you can see a doctor without any out-of-pocket cost.

-The Part B deductible benefit is slightly controversial, however—so much so that Congress will no longer allow plans covering the Part B deductible (Plan F and Plan C) to be sold past January 1, 2020.
+The Part B deductible benefit is controversial, so much so that Congress will no longer allow plans that cover the Part B deductible (Plan F and Plan C) to be sold after January 1, 2020.
 Newly eligible beneficiaries after 2020 will not be able to buy Plan F or Plan C, but anyone who already had either of these plans before can keep them

 8. PART B EXCESS CHARGES

 If you go to a doctor who doesn’t accept “assignment” (another way of saying the doctor agrees to the Medicare-approved amount for a service), they can legally overcharge you for the service.
-These pesky excess charges are paid for with the Part B excess charge benefit.
+The Part B excess charge benefit covers these excess charges.

 9. FOREIGN TRAVEL COVERAGE

-In general, Original Medicare doesn’t cover emergency services outside the US.
-There are a few rare exceptions, such as traveling through foreign countries to US territories (e.g., driving through Canada to go to Alaska).
-So, if you enjoy foreign travel, this is a great benefit to have in addition on in lieu of other Travel Insurance.
+In general, Original Medicare doesn’t cover emergency services outside the U.S. There are a few rare exceptions, such as traveling from foreign countries to US territories (e.g., driving through Canada to reach Alaska).
+If you enjoy foreign travel, this is a great benefit to have in addition to, or instead of, other Travel Insurance.

 10. OUT OF POCKET LIMIT

-A benefit many are typically used to with private insurance, the out-of-pocket limit applies only to Plans K and L. When you reach your Annual Part B deductible (In 2021 The Medicare Annual Part B deductible was $203) and the out-of-pocket limit for your plan, your Medigap plan pays for 100% of your covered services until the end of the year.
+A benefit many are typically used to with private insurance, the out-of-pocket limit applies only to Plans K and L. When you reach your Annual Part B deductible (in 2021, the Medicare Annual Part B deductible was $203) and the out-of-pocket limit for your plan, your Medigap plan pays 100% of your covered services for the rest of the year.

 ARE MEDICARE SUPPLEMENT PLANS EXPENSIVE?

 It depends!
-Generally, the more coverage on a plan, the higher the cost.
-But prices also vary depending on the insurance company, where a beneficiary is located, and how many other people are on that plan in your area.
-Again, every plan must cover the same benefits by law, so shopping around can save you money.
+Generally, the more coverage a plan provides, the higher the cost.
+But prices also vary by insurance company, beneficiary location, and the number of other people on the plan in your area.
+Again, by law, every plan must cover the same benefits, so shopping around can save you money.

 WHAT IS THE BEST TIME TO ENROLL IN A MEDICARE SUPPLEMENT PLAN